 Our family has been farming and ranching in the Columbia Basin since 1958, when the advent of irrigation brought life to the land north of Pasco.
 Raised on a farm near Basin City, we grew up working and playing hard like farm kids do.
 The Easterday Family philosophy is simple: raise crops and animals with care and respect and tend gently to the soil that sustains it all.
 Our end goal is to bring quality products to your table while providing you with the comfort of knowing where your food comes from.
-It’s what we have been doing for four generations here, and a great source of pride.
-This video tells event more about the Easterday Farm story.
+It’s what we have been doing for four generations and a great source of pride.
+This video tells even more about the Easterday Farm story.

 At LU LU, we bring it full circle.
 The beef you’ll enjoy here was raised by our dad and brother, from steers that lived their whole lives in Franklin County.
 The pork comes from pigs raised by our mom on the family homestead in Block 20, less than 30 miles from the restaurant.
 A butcher just down the road from the farm has handcut the pork chops and bacon.
 The onions and potatoes are grown on our farms, and produce like cherries and asparagus are from local farmers we know and trust.

 For us, farm to table is not a modern-day concept.
-It’s the way were raised and the way we live.
+It’s the way we were raised and the way we live.

 Simple.
 Local.
 Delicious.
 That’s LU LU.